Contact Variables

 Response rules evaluate the operand designated by the Split Action type.
 In the example below, we see that a Wait for Response action evaluates the incoming message, or the @input.text operand.
 Response rules provide a series of tests that you can run against the selected operand.
 For example, the "has only the phrase" response rule tests the operand for any of the words you designate.
 Response rules are executed from top to bottom–the first rule that matches takes effectFew readersSetting your Contacts' Language Preferences

 Using a Flow Use the Update the Contact action to update your contacts' language preferences from within a flow.
 Contacts will then receive messages in their preferred languages if the flow they're interacting with has been translated.
-In the example below, we'Few readersCreating a Multi-Language Flow
+In the example below, we'Few readersStart Somebody Else in a Flow

 Once you've set your account's primary and secondary languages, you can edit your flows to toggle between multiple languages depending on your contacts' language preferences.
 Once you have selected the languages for your workspace, you can create multi language flows by following these steps: Navigate to the Flows tab and create a flow.
 Select the flow's primary language.
 This will be the language you'll see when designing youFew readersIntroduction to Flow Variables